-When ELs reach_an overall composite of 5.0 ELP level 5 or greater on the ACCESS for ELLs, they are eligible for reclassification.
+When ELs reach an overall composite of 5.0 ELP level 5 or greater on the ACCESS for ELLs, they are eligible for reclassification.
 Districts weigh their performance on ACCESS for ELLs with other indicators of English proficiency and academic success, and make a determination w hether or not the student is fully English proficient.
 Districts may opt to collect supplemental evidence of proficiency using a Multiple Indicator Protocol (MIP).
+A student is classified as fully English proficient, ELP level 6, when they reach a score 5.0 on the ACCESS for ELLs.
+If a score of 5.0 is not reached an LEA is required, for those students scoring between 4.5 and 5 on the ACCESS for ELLs, to determine if a student demonstrates adequate English fluency through the state's single uniform Multiple Indicator Protocol (MIP).
+A MIP is a single standard tool for collecting evidence for a student's English language use within a school or classroom setting.
 WDPI provides two MIP templates for districts to use, one for classroom observations of student language use and a second which guides portfolio collection of student work.
-Each template outlines the specific student language use to be captured and assessed across the language domains, and comes with an evaluation rubric with which to assess these data.
-Students scoring high/very high across the majority of the observation categories have demonstrated full English proficiency.
+Each template outlines the specific student language use to be captured and assessed across the language domains, and It comes with standardan evaluation rubrics with which to assess these data collected.
+Students scoring high/very high across the majority of the observation categories within the MIP tool have demonstrated full English proficiency.
 Both versions are designed to to gather evidence to be used for proficiency determinations, in transition planning, and in organizing the two year monitoring of the student.

 Students deemed fully proficient are reclassified Former EL.
 Those not deemed fully proficient continue to be classified as ELs.
 Once ELs are reclassified as former EL, they enter a two year monitoring period where the district closely follows their progress, while gradually reducing the EL supports the student has been using.
-Academic achievement indicators will be collect for 4 years post reclassification and reported to the state.
+Academic achievement indicators will be collected for 4 years post reclassification and reported to the state.